Voices of a Global Movement: Speaking the Language

 Otto Schaerer, a Swiss immigrant, was one of the first to help establish Christian Science in early twentieth century Brazil.
 He was a regular reader of the Lesson-Sermon and soon formed a neighborhood group in Blumenau to read it together.
 After he established a healing practice, his cure of coworker Ida Hoeltgebaum was reported in the December 1923 issue of The Christian Science Journal.
 Schaerer was not a Journal-listed Christian Science practitioner, and the call went out for an authorized practitioner who was more familiar with Christian Science to come and live in Blumenau.

 The first formal service took place on June 12, 1926, with eleven people congregating in Hoeltgebaum’s home.
 She would go on to become treasurer for a new Christian Science Society in Blumenau, as well as a Sunday School teacher.
 She also became a practitioner.
 The society’s attendees included Dora Vetter and Hedwig Stoeger, both of whom established their own Journal-listed healing practices in the city.
-The Mother Church recognized the Society in 1928, and a church building was dedicated in 1931.
+A building was dedicated in 1931, and the Mother Church recognized the Society in 1932.

 By the 1930s Christian Science had gained a successful foothold in Blumenau.
 But World War II raised suspicions about people and practices connected with Germany.
 In 1942 the Brazilian Secretary of Public Welfare issued a ban on “Axis activity.”
 This included a prohibition on using the German language, as well as “hymns, songs and greetings which may be peculiar to them.”1.